Hiding Functions within Functions: Steganography by Implicit Neural Representations: Introduction

 \textit{\textbf{Security}}: In our scheme, the stego function can be seen as both a message extractor and a stego data.
 The stego function's ability to implicitly represent the cover data conceals its message extraction capability.
 This not only addresses the security issue of transmitting message decoders over a public channel but also maintains the covertness of the stego function at the receiving end, thereby protecting the steganographer's behavior.

-\textit{\textbf{Capacity}}: Since implicit neural representations parameterize the secret message as a continuous function, the memory required for parameterized signals is independent of spatial resolution but only dependent on the complexity of the underlying signal.
-This allows us to achieve high-capacity steganography using continuous functions.
+\textit{\textbf{Capacity}}: Since INR parameterize the secret message as a continuous function, the memory required for parameterized signals is independent of spatial resolution but only dependent on the complexity of the underlying signal.
+This allows us to achieve high capacity steganography using continuous functions.

-\textit{\textbf{Communication Cost}}: In our method, the stego function itself serves as the cover data.
+\textit{\textbf{Communication Cost}}: {In the actual covert communication process, each transmitted secret message is different.
+In the scheme proposed in this paper, the secret function is INR of the secret message, and transmitting the secret function is essentially transmitting the secret message.
+In our method, the extended secret function (stego function) itself serves as the cover data.
 We only need to transmit the stego function over a public channel to achieve covert communication.
 Furthermore, implicit representations of continuous functions typically have a smaller size.
-Compared to the literature \cite{SteganographyofSteganographicNetworks} \cite{TowardsDeepNetworkSteganography}, this significantly reduces the communication overhead.
+Compared to \cite{SteganographyofSteganographicNetworks,TowardsDeepNetworkSteganography}}, this significantly reduces the communication cost.

 \textit{\textbf{Versatility}}: By transforming secret message data into a unified data format, i.e., a function, our simple method provides a new uniform implementation framework for data hiding, which can be applied to various data types, such as images, 3D models, weather data, and others.